kubernetes/enhancements/keps/sig-node/4800-cpumanager-split-uncorecache/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-CPUset allocation should be on the fewest amount of uncore caches as possible on the node.
+In default Kubernetes installation, 99th percentile per cluster-day <= X This feature is best-effort and will not cause failed admission, but can introduce admission delay.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 - Metrics
-  - `container_aligned_compute_resource_count` can be used to determine Uncore Cache alignment
+  - `topology_manager_admission_duration_ms` can be used to determine pod admission time

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?